ITensor/website/docs/book/trg.md

 First proposed by Levin and Nave (cond-mat/0611687), TRG is a strategy for contracting a network of tensors connected in a two-dimensional lattice pattern by decimating the network in a heirarchical fashion.
-The term ["renormalization group"](http://physics.ohio-state.edu/~jay/846/Wilson.pdf) refers to any such process where less important information at small distance scales is repeatedly removed until the most important information remains.
+The term ["renormalization group"](http://physics.ohio-state.edu/~jay/846/Wilson.pdf) refers to processes where less important information at small distance scales is repeatedly discarded until only the most important information remains.

 ## The Problem